alexbourgeois/OBNI/README.md

 # OBNI - Objet Bruité Non Identifié

-OBNI is a vertex and color deformation Unity shader with several public properties to play with.
+OBNI is a texture based vertex and color deformation Unity shader with several public properties to play with.

 ## What do you get ?